Using Shape to Categorize: Low-Shot Learning with an Explicit Shape Bias: Discussion and Conclusion

 \section{Discussion and Conclusion}

 This paper takes the first step in investigating the utility of shape bias for low-shot object categorization.
-Through extensive empirical analysis of our novel approach for adding shape bias to image-only low-shot learning algorithms, we demonstrate significantly-improved generalization, especially in the one-shot case.
+Through extensive empirical analysis of our novel approach for adding shape bias to image-only low-shot learning algorithms, we demonstrate improved generalization.
 We also introduce Toys4K, a diverse and challenging dataset for object learning with the largest number of categories available to date.
-The dependence of our findings on synthetic object data limits our ability to draw conclusions about shape bias under more general conditions.
-However, synthetic data is essential since it is currently the only feasible way to obtain matched 2D and 3D data at the scale needed to investigate shape bias in low-shot learning.
-Moreover, it is already widely adopted for other vision tasks.
+While dependence of our findings on synthetic object data limits our ability to draw conclusions about shape bias under more general conditions, it is essential since it is currently the only feasible way to obtain matched 2D and 3D data at a large enough scale.
+Moreover, synthetic data has been widely adopted for other vision tasks~\cite{deitke2020robothor, dosovitskiy2017carla, johnson2017clevr}.

-Progress in few-shot learning is crucial if our field is to break free of the current requirements of large amounts of labeled data.
+Progress in few-shot learning is crucial in order to overcome the need for large amounts of labeled training data.
 This work constitutes a step in a new direction: the exploitation of the natural biases of the visual world, such as object shape, in the design of few-shot architectures.
 Building on this approach by exploiting other sources of bias is a logical and exciting direction for future work.